Ibtasam-98/urolithiasis_classification/README.md

 ## Official Repository
 This is the official repository for the research paper:

-**"Deep Learning Architectures for Urolithiasis Classification: A Comparative Analysis of DNN, MLP, and Autoencoder-based Models"**
+**Deep Learning Architectures for Urolithiasis Classification: A Comparative Analysis of DNN, MLP, and Autoencoder-based Models**

 ---